Best Scuba BCD: Reviews From An Expert (2018)

 Conventional BCD Jacket

-It is the type of vest most used in recreational diving.
+This type of BCD most used in recreational Scuba diving.
 The gas bladder, responsible for swelling and deflating to regulate your buoyancy, is in the back and also passes under your arms.
 It allows better buoyancy and balance when you are on the surface.

 It is the safest option, especially for less experienced divers.